 You will think that there is not enough liquid at the first fold but with every fold and shaping that you do, it will come together more and more.
 There is no need to be perfect when working with scone dough.

-Rustic looking dough is good dough!
+The rustic-looking dough is good dough!

-Shaping and cutting these cream scones
+- Shaping and cutting scones

-I do not roll my scones.
-I use my finger tips to gently press the dough into a disc that is about 7 inches across and about ¾ inches thick.
+- I do not roll my scones.
+I use my fingertips to gently press the dough into a disc that is about 7 inches across and about ¾ inches thick.
 Use a ruler if you are not good at eyeballing this.
+After I gently shape the dough I fold it in half and press it back into the 7-inch across disc.
+I repeat this step 2 more times (a total of 3 folds and 3 shaping it into a disc).
+This will give you the layers you love.

-When cutting these scones, I cut the scones into triangles so there is no waste.
+- When cutting these scones, I cut the scones into triangles so there is no waste.
 Biscuit or cookie cutters produce excess dough that needs to be re-rolled (or re-pressed) which ruins the scones.
+The triangles will seem very small but these scones will bake up to a beautiful size.

 That is really all there is to it.
 No rolling.
 No fancy techniques.

-The best sugar for topping your vanilla scones
+The best sugar for topping your scones

 Now you may or may not have Demerara sugar in your house but if you do this is the time to use it.
 If you are not familiar with Demerara sugar it is very lightly processed coarse sugar that adds the most beautiful crunch and texture to baked goods.